-According to GWI, fifty-eight percent of consumers in North America use search engines for product research.
+According to Statista, 53% of consumers in the US use search engines for product research.
 That’s why it’s important to think about the keywords you can target with your holiday gift guide landing page or blog article to help boost organic search results.
 You can use Google Keyword Planner or other SEO tools to determine which keywords have the most search volume.

-For example, if the title of your holiday gift guide is “The Ultimate Eco-Friendly Holiday Gift Guide 2021” you can use Google Keyword Planner to pull up search results for this keyword phrase as well as versions of it.
+For example, if the title of your holiday gift guide is “The Ultimate Eco-Friendly Holiday Gift Guide 2023,” you can use Google Keyword Planner to pull up search results for this keyword phrase, as well as versions of it.
 This will help you determine if it can potentially help your holiday gift guide rank better in organic search results.

-2. Send multiple email campaigns to your mailing list
+2. Send multiple gift-guide emails to your mailing list

-The return on investment (ROI) for email marketing is 4,200% ($42 for every $1 spent), and it’s 40% better at converting when compared to Facebook marketing.
-Use this owned channel that doesn’t cost much to send email campaigns notifying your prospective and existing customers about your holiday gift guide.
+The return on investment (ROI) for email marketing is 3,600% ($36 for every $1 spent), and it’s 40% better at converting when compared to Facebook marketing.
+Use this inexpensive owned channel to send gift-guide email campaigns notifying your prospective and existing customers about your holiday gift guide.

 “You need to remember that most people are being bombarded with brands’ emails over the holidays.
-We assumed our audience wouldn’t be opening every email we sent, hence the need to send multiple versions of our holiday gift guide emails,” says Connie Lo of Three Ships.
+We assumed our audience wouldn’t be opening every email we sent, hence the need to send multiple versions of our holiday gift guide emails,” says Connie.